danbernstein/data-website/content/post/2018-02-03-bikeshareviz.md

 ## **Data**
-Records of all Bikeshare rentals from the second quarter of 2016 through the end of the first quarter of 2017 were taken from Capital Bikeshare's system data (https://s3.amazonaws.com/capitalbikeshare-data/index.html).
+Records of all Bikeshare rentals from the second quarter of 2016 through the end of the first quarter of 2017 were taken from Capital Bikeshare's [system data](https://s3.amazonaws.com/capitalbikeshare-data/index.html).
 There's usually a few months lag after each quarter before the data is released, hence the time period used.
 A larger project would include all rentals included in the system data going back to the fourth quarter of 2010, giving a better visualization of how routes have developed as the network developed and